 Tea and breakfast at teahouses

 It may sound interesting to you but Nepalese drink tea around the clock.
 The teahouses follow the trend and generally serve tea with breakfast, lunch and dinner.
 Besides Milk tea, teahouses also offer you black, ginger, mint and lemon tea.
 Trekkers generally stop at teahouse, have a cup of tea, warm up and move forward in their trek.
 Regarding breakfast, you may have pancakes, porridge, eggs and breads.
-Though the food is basic, you still have some variations in them as you progress ahead in your Everest Base Camp Trek.
+Though the food is basic, you still have some variations in them as you progress ahead in your trek.

 Food at Teahouses